 A successful novelist and playwright, Ira Levin was born in New York City on August 27, 1929.
-Initially a television writer, he became a best-selling author with his first novel, 1953's A Kiss Before Dying.
-More thrilling works followed, including 1968's Rosemary's Baby and 1976's The Boys from Brazil, which were later turned into feature films.
+Initially a television writer, he became a bestselling author with his first novel, 1953's A Kiss Before Dying.
+More thrilling works followed, including 1968's Rosemary's Baby and 1976's The Boys From Brazil, which were later turned into feature films.
 Other novels included The Stepford Wives and Sliver, which were both adapted for the big screen as well.
 Levin died on November 12, 2007 in the city of his birth.

 Author Ira Marvin Levin was born on August 27, 1929, in New York, New York.
-He was expected to follow his father into the toy business.
-A teenage Levin had other ideas, however.
-He wanted to be a writer.
+He was expected to follow his father into the toy business but a teenage Levin had other ideas, however, as he wanted to be a writer.
 In his senior year of college, Levin entered a television screenwriting contest.
 He was only a runner-up, but he was later able to sell his entry to the NBC television network for its Lights Out series.
 The episode aired in 1951.

-While writing for such shows as Lights Out and The U.S. Steel Hour, Levin worked on his first novel.
+While writing for such shows as Lights Out and The United States Steel Hour, Levin worked on his first novel.
 He published his murder mystery, A Kiss Before Dying, in 1953, which quickly brought him commercial success and critical praise.
-The novel won the Edgar Award for Best First Novel the following year.
+The novel won the Edgar Award for best first novel the following year.

 The mystery is told in three parts, from the perspective of murderous schemer Bud Corliss and the two sisters of his first victim.
 In 1956, A Kiss Before Dying became a feature film starring Robert Wagner, Virginia Leith, Joanne Woodward and Mary Astor.
 A 1991 revised remake starred Matt Dillon as Corliss and Sean Young as twin sisters who get involved with him.

-His own original works, however, floundered at first.
+But some of his own original works floundered.
 The 1958 mystery Interlock came and went without much notice.
-His comedy Critic's Choice fared a bit better, running for about six months.
-Directed by Otto Preminger, the play featured Henry Fonda as a theater critic and Georgann Johnson as his playwright wife.
+Levin's 1960 comedy Critic's Choice fared a bit better, running for about six months.
+Directed and produced by Otto Preminger, the play featured Henry Fonda as a theater critic and Georgann Johnson as his playwright wife.

 In 1967, Levin published what is arguably his best-known novel, Rosemary's Baby.
 The horrifying tale tells the story of Rosemary Woodhouse, a young wife in New York City who may be pregnant with the devil's child.
 With strange occurrences happening in her apartment building, Woodhouse doesn't know who to trust, including her own husband.
-She uncovers a satanic coven in her building—a coven with sinister designs on her unborn child.
-The following year, this thrilling horror drama became a feature film directed by Roman Polanski and starring Mia Farrow as Rosemary and John Cassavetes as her husband.
+She eventually uncovers a satanic coven in her building—a group with sinister designs on her baby.
+The following year, this thriller became a feature film directed by Roman Polanski and starring Mia Farrow as Rosemary and John Cassavetes as her husband.